 I also had a soft wrap (Brand: Boba Wrap), but although it was super comfortable for both me & baby, it would take me a while to put it on.
 Babies aren’t known to be patient, and my little guy was no exception.
 His cries would escalate pretty fast, so I ended up not using it as much.

-In hindsight, I should had bought the top that has the soft wrap embedded, known as skin to skin T-shirt.
+In hindsight, I should had bought the top that has the soft wrap embedded.
+It’s also known as a skin-to-skin T-shirt.
 I didn’t get it initially because I though it was too pricey (varies from ~$50+ to $100) for the short time frame I would be using it for.
 After going through it though, I’ve since changed my mind about the price.
-The first few weeks are so tough, that anything that would help during that time isworth it!
+The first few weeks are so tough, that anything that would help during that time is worth it!

 What About The Weight?

 Babywearing is awesome!
-It’s not heavy, and if done right (following safety guidelines, and product instructions) it should not cause you back pain, or discomfort.
+It’s not heavy, and if done right (following safety guidelines, and product instructions), it shouldn’t be causing you back pain or discomfort.
 The baby should feel like an extension of yourself.

 There are so many benefits to babywearing!
-Certainly more than I can mention in this post, but if you’re interested, there is plenty of scientific support for trying it for yourself (see Is There Any Science Behind It?).
-One advantage worth noting, it is “especially beneficial for mothers who are at risk for or suffering from postpartum depression” (Babywearing International).
+Certainly more than I can mention in a single post.
+But if you are interested, there is plenty of additional info & scientific support for babywearing (see Is There Any Science Behind It?).
+One advantage worth noting, it may actually help reduce the risk of suffering from postpartum depression (PPD).